akbernath/bigdata_flightproj/README.md

 *nflights_all.csv:* Outgoing flights by airport and year combined, still dependency for some code

 #### Documents
+*Notes/:* Notes for all meetings, along with general group information and updated contract

 *The Plight of Flight.docx:* .docx for project deliverable

 *Project2Pres.tex:* .tex for project presentaiton